-During our final conference session David Smith commented that our profession has not much improved over the last ten years.
+During the final conference session at RAG London 2016 David Smith commented that our profession has not much improved over the last ten years.
 The lack of a comprehensive and universally-recognised education program is one factor that holds back our profession.
 Many in the audience agreed.
 With the goal of education in mind, David recommend a way forward.

 In 2006 David drafted an action plan for a new education program on behalf of the Global Billing Association (GBA).
 That program was never implemented; soon afterwards the GBA merged into the TM Forum and the latter organisation adopted a very different approach to developing training courses.
 David offered to share his original proposals with the RAG, and the attendees agreed this would be a helpful starting point for determining how the RAG might develop its own education program.
 In outline, David recommended that RAG follow a collaborative approach which includes and builds upon material already made available by industry experts and academic institutions.

-David’s original proposal documents are being made available so anyone in the professional communications risk and assurance community, whether they are a RAG member or not, may comment and be encouraged to offer their own suggestions in response.
-Everyone is welcome to give feedback, and to make their own recommendations for how we formulate a plan to promote improved education opportunities for our community.
-David’s 2006 action plan is captured in the following documents available for download:
+David’s original proposal documents were made available so anyone in the professional communications risk and assurance community, whether they are a RAG member or not, may comment and be encouraged to offer their own suggestions in response.
+His 2006 action plan is captured in the following documents, which can be freely downloaded:

 - A formal proposal to create a ‘Professional Education Initiative Working Group’ (Word document, 49Kb).
 This proposal explains the objectives, approach and timetable for the group’s work, and also includes a draft syllabus.